fvanroie/PS_OPNsense/Public/Items/README.md

 ## Working with OPNsense Items

 Two cmdlets are used to get an OPNsense item:
-- Get-OPNsenseItem : Retieves existing items
+- Get-OPNsenseItem : Retrieves existing items
 - New-OPNsenseItem : Creates a new item

 Once you have an OPNsenseItem you can either: